RoboCup-SPL/GameController/README.md

   on Java 9.

-- In GameStateVisualizer mode, the TeamCommunicationMonitor only opens on an external display by default, if the external display is located on the right side of the primary display.
+- In GameStateVisualizer mode, the TeamCommunicationMonitor only opens on an external display by default if the external display is located on the right side of the primary display.